MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-secmakespnex2.md

 #### - InstancePort [in]

 An optional variable that specifies the instance port that is used to connect with the security service provider.

+#### - Referrer [in]

+A pointer to an optional Unicode string that specifies the referrer name that is used to connect with the security service provider.

+#### - TargetInfo [in]

+A pointer to an optional Unicode string that specifies target information that is used to connect with the security service provider.

+#### - TotalSize [out]

+A pointer to an optional variable that receives the length of the security service provider name string that is created by this function.

 ## -returns